Project Y: Health and safety

 A medical program was established at Los Alamos under Captain James F. Nolan of the United States Army Medical Corps.
 Initially, a small five-bed infirmary was established for civilians, and a three-bed infirmary for military personnel.
 More serious cases were handled by the Army's Bruns General Hospital in Santa Fe, but this was soon regarded as unsatisfactory due to the loss of time due to the long trip, and security risks.
 Nolan recommended that the infirmaries be consolidated and expanded into a 60-bed hospital.
 A 54-bed hospital was opened in 1944, staffed by Army personnel.
 A dentist arrived in March 1944.
 A Veterinary Corps officer, Captain J. Stevenson, had already been assigned to look after the guard dogs.

 Laboratory facilities for medical research were limited, but some research was conducted into the effects of radiation, and the absorption and toxic effects of metals, particularly plutonium and beryllium, mainly as a result of accidents.
 The Health Group began conducting urine tests of laboratory workers in early 1945, and many of these revealed dangerous levels of plutonium.
 Work on the Water Boiler also occasionally exposed workers to dangerous fission products.
-There were 24 fatal accidents at Los Alamos between its opening in 1943 and September 1946.
-Most involved construction workers.
+There were 24 fatal accidents at Los Alamos between its opening in 1943 and September 1946, most involving construction workers.
 Four scientists died, including Harry Daghlian and Louis Slotin in criticality accidents involving the demon core.

 Security

 On 10 March 1945, a Japanese fire balloon struck a power line, and the resulting power surge caused the Manhattan Project's reactors at the Hanford site to be temporarily shut down.
 This generated great concern at Los Alamos that the site might come under attack.
 One night found everyone staring at a strange light in the sky.
 Oppenheimer later recalled this demonstrated that "even a group of scientists is not proof against the errors of suggestion and hysteria".

 With so many people involved, security was a difficult task.
 A special Counter Intelligence Corps detachment was formed to handle the Manhattan Project's security issues.
 By 1943, it was clear that the Soviet Union was attempting to penetrate the project.
 The most successful Soviet spy was Klaus Fuchs of the British Mission.
-The 1950 revelation of his espionage activities damaged the United States' nuclear cooperation with Britain and Canada.
+The 1950 revelation of his espionage activities damaged the United States's nuclear cooperation with Britain and Canada.
 Subsequently, other instances of espionage were uncovered, leading to the arrest of Harry Gold, David Greenglass and Ethel and Julius Rosenberg.
 Other spies like Theodore Hall remained unknown for decades.